Libby Leffler, strategic partner manager of Facebook, at Social Media 4 Nonprofits on Thursday (Photo by JD Lasica).

 A few other highlights from the day:

 Check out CancerCommons.org, “bringing science to the patient, and patient insights to science.”

 Small is good!
 “Out of 1.5 million nonprofits in the United States, 75 percent have budgets under $75,000,” Darian told the room.

 She also noted that scheduling a status update should be done through Facebook, rather than a third party service, because Facebook penalizes outside services when it comes to getting your posts seen by your fans.

 Lesley Mansford, CEO of Razoo: “A fundraiser with a video typically raises four times more than those without one.”
 She also said the best nonprofit campaigns are often 30 to 45 days long — even better if it’s a competition with different players pitted against each other.

 The next Social Media 4 Nonprofits event is coming up Oct.
 23 in Austin.
 Check out other coverage of this important series of educational events held across the country.
-(Disclaimer: Socialbrite is a media partner of SM4NP.)JD Lasica works with nonprofits, social change organizations and businesses on social media strategies.
-See his profile, visit his business blog, contact JD or follow him on Twitter or Google Plus.
+(Disclaimer: Socialbrite is a media partner of SM4NP.)JD Lasica, founder and former editor of Socialbrite, is co-founder of Cruiseable.
+Contact JD or follow him on Twitter or Google Plus.